4 Ways of Making a Good Choice Every Day

 Here are four strategies to help you improve your decision-making skills and transform your life.

-The Pros and Cons: Weighing Options to Make a Good Choice
+The Pros and Cons: How to Make Good Choices in Life

 This classic approach is perfect for choosing a path when you’re on the fence.